wholebody3d/wholebody3d/README.md

 We do not provide a validation set.
 We encourage researchers to report 5-fold cross-validation results with average and standard deviation values.

 ### Evaluation on test set
 Please save your 3D whole-body predictions on test set into 'XXto3D_pred.json', and send a downloadable link for the json file to [wholebody3d@gmail.com with subject Test set evaluation request](mailto:wholebody3d@gmail.com?subject=Test%20set%20evaluation%20request).
-Example of the format of uploaded predict json file can be found [here](https://drive.google.com/file/d/10GqGJaNgrz1cTjrz4CpKqpeFF0LJBVDA/view?usp=sharing).
+An example file to upload for the test set predictions can be found [here](https://drive.google.com/file/d/10GqGJaNgrz1cTjrz4CpKqpeFF0LJBVDA/view?usp=sharing).

 ### Visualization
 We provide a [function](utils/utils.py) to visualize 3D whole-body, as well as the evaluation function for the leaderboard in  this [script](test_leaderboard.py).